kyma-incubator/vstudio-extension/README.md

     - [x] We can provide debugging for pods running the kubernetes functions.
     - [x] Can map it to kubeless .js files.
     - [ ] exploring more debugging options.
+    - [ ] put an action button in lambda functions.
+    - [ ] Check syntax of lambda function in yaml file.

 ---